 - Birth defects

 - Blood clots

 - Sexual dysfunction

 How Can I File a Prescription Drug Lawsuit?

-If you suspect you may have been harmed by a dangerous drug, it’s important to contact an experienced dangerous drug and medication attorney right away.
+If you suspect you may have been harmed by a dangerous drug, it’s important to contact an experienced dangerous drug injury attorney right away.
 At Kendall Law Firm, we can review your diagnosis and evaluate whether you have grounds to bring a dangerous drug lawsuit.
-Attorney David Kendall has decades of experience representing injured people in Virginia.
+Attorney David Kendall has decades of experience representing injured people in Charlottesville.

 Dangerous drug lawsuits involve a lot of time-consuming investigation and preparation, such as reviewing drug testing results and medical literature.
-A trusted attorney can handle these aspects of litigation on your behalf so you can focus on your health and recovery.
+A trusted dangerous drug lawyer can handle these aspects of litigation on your behalf so you can focus on your health and recovery.